shredthaGNAR/list-of-my-starred-repos/README.md

 * [songhao/BetterAndBetter](https://github.com/songhao/BetterAndBetter): BetterAndBetter 是一款包含很多功能的 macOS 软件。
 * [BetterDiscord/BetterDiscord](https://github.com/BetterDiscord/BetterDiscord): Better Discord enhances Discord desktop app with new features.
 * [waydabber/BetterDisplay](https://github.com/waydabber/BetterDisplay): Unlock your displays on your Mac!
 Smooth scaling, HiDPI unlock, XDR/HDR extra brightness upscale, DDC, brightness and dimming, dummy displays, PIP and lots more!
-* [yokoffing/Betterfox](https://github.com/yokoffing/Betterfox): user.js file to optimize Firefox for privacy and speed
+* [yokoffing/Betterfox](https://github.com/yokoffing/Betterfox): Optimized speed, privacy, and efficiency: now in Firefox.
 * [AlickH/BetterTouchBar](https://github.com/AlickH/BetterTouchBar): Use BetterTouchTool to make TouchBar better.
 * [mkozjak/bettertouchtool](https://github.com/mkozjak/bettertouchtool): BetterTouchTool configuration
 * [SichangHe/BetterTouchTool-SLite-Preset](https://github.com/SichangHe/BetterTouchTool-SLite-Preset): SLite is a preset of BetterTouchTool inspired by GoldenChaos and many other presets.
 It is a light preset that is also neat.
 Try it and you'll know.